jonathankamau/temperature-query-api/README.md

 ### Local Environment Installation

--  The project
 In order to be able to successfully run this project on your local machine, ensure you have the following prerequisites
 #### Prerequisites
 -   Python 3
 -   Docker
 -   A Virtual environment (if running manually) based on python 3 within which you will run the project.
 -   A Weather API token that you can grab from the [weatherapi](https://www.weatherapi.com/).
 You will need to create an account in order to obtain the token.
 After getting the token, you can add it to your environment variables using the variable key [here](/env.example).

 ### Running using Docker
 -  Ensure you have Docker installed.
 You can find information [here](https://www.docker.com/get-started) on how to install Docker on your machine.